Adige-Calculations/OpenFOAM-handbook/src/4_automation/bash-script.md

 ./Allclean
 ```
 It will run all the command necessary to clean the tutorial.

+## Custom script

-To write you bash script, start a new file with the notation:
+To write your shell script, start a new file with the notation:

 ```bash
 #!/bin/bash